MPL Indonesia: Mobile Legends: Bang Bang Southeast Asia Cup 2023

-Both ONIC Esports and EVOS Legends qualified to represent Indonesia in the Mobile Legends: Bang Bang Southeast Asia Cup (MSC) 2023.
+Both ONIC Esports and EVOS Legends qualified to represent Indonesia in the Mobile Legends: Bang Bang Southeast Asia Cup 2023.
 ONIC Esports won the tournament, defeating Blacklist International 4–2 in the Grand Finals.
-This feat marks history, ONIC became the first team to win the competition twice.
+This feat made history, as ONIC became the first team to win the competition twice.

 Season 12 (2023)

-MPL Indonesia Season 12 introduced an expansion from eight to nine teams with the addition of Dewa United Esports.
+MPL Indonesia Season 12 introduced an expansion from eight to nine teams, with the addition of Dewa United Esports.
 This marked a significant growth in the league as competition intensified among Indonesia's best Mobile Legends teams.